 Whether it’s farmland or pastures, land management can be a hassle.
 ERP systems simplify communication processes because you can easily see the data about certain areas – what has been done and when.

-In particular, the dashboards can include the following information (depending on the needs your business):
+In particular, the dashboards can include the following information (depending on the needs of your business):

 - Geolocation (for machinery or in general)